jchesshir/political_docs/traffic_lights.md

 Now let's give this man the option of actually running that red light.

 > Oh man, I'm already 5 minutes late for my meeting.
 HMM.
 That light's still red, but I haven't seen any cars pass the intersection in several seconds.
 I wonder if I can go ahead.
 Let's see, is anyone coming from the right?
-No.  Is anyone coming from the left?
+No.  Anyone from the left?
 >
 > <<<< SLOW MOTION >>>>>
 >